Making Friends With Death: A New York Open Center Opportunity

 The New York Open Center’s Art of Dying Institute creates programs where participants can be in relationship with all aspects of the end of life.
 This coming April marks the 25th anniversary of the Art of Dying work at the New York Open Center.
 The very first conference took place in mid-town Manhattan in the spring of 1995.
 And it’s going strong a quarter of a century later.
 We’ve hosted six conferences since that time, and have given birth to an institute that is the home of the Integrative Thanatology Certificate Program, which was launched in 2015.
 Remember that Thanatos was the Greek god of death, and Thanatology is the study of death and dying.

-Our Integrative Thanatology Certificate Program, starting on January 10, 2020 is designed to re-frame our current conception of dying and reclaim the wisdom and practices of the past.
+Our Integrative Thanatology Certificate Program is designed to re-frame our current conception of dying and reclaim the wisdom and practices of the past.
 On the first night of the six-month course, we speak aloud many of the euphemisms for death that have been collected by John Abraham (Episcopal priest and thanatologist) in his book, How to Get the Death You Want.
 He has curated 889 substitutions for triggering words that begin with “D.” Spoiler alert: saying “dead, dying, died, death, etc.” won’t hasten the event.

 The death rate is still one per person.
 The fact that our loved-ones will pass away is a certainty, as is our own death.
 It’s useful to allow space in our lives for these truths.
 How can we help each other, and ourselves with our living and our dying?
 How can we retrieve death from its distant place out of sight?
 How can we create the “good death”?
 How can we be with our grief in meaningful ways?
 How can we be assured that our wishes will be honored when our dying time comes?
 How can we make our passing easier for those we love?
 These are all useful questions to consider, whose answers are part of the Integrative Thanatology course curriculum.